Never Leave Me

 "Never Leave Me" is the ninth episode of the seventh and final season of the television series Buffy the Vampire Slayer, in which the Scooby Gang begins to realize the magnitude of their peril.
+The episode aired on November 26, 2002 on UPN.

 Plot

 Xander works to repair the living room window while Dawn, Willow and Anya help clean up and discuss the potential danger that is Spike.
 Wearing a trench coat like Spike's, Andrew is coached by Warren to continue playing his part in the game.
 Warren explains that because he cannot take corporeal form, Andrew is now a crucial player.
 Buffy tries to offer comforting words to Spike while she ties him down to a chair.
 He instructs her to tie the rope tighter so he cannot get free.

 Dawn drops by Principal Wood's office and informs him that Buffy is sick and unable to attend work.
 Buffy calls Quentin Travers and asks about Giles, but he is just as clueless as she is.
 He is with a group of Watchers and informs them that they need to find Giles quickly.
 Buffy checks on Spike, who is struggling to control his blood lust after tasting so much human blood.
 He vamps and snaps at her, but remains tied to the chair.
 Buffy and Willow talk about Spike outside the room and Willow volunteers to get him some animal blood to help ease his cravings.

 Warren coaches Andrew on killing a pig, but Andrew fails miserably and resorts to going to the butcher shop to get the blood they need.
 At the butcher shop, Andrew orders an array of meats and pig's blood, but as he is leaving, he runs into Willow and spills his purchases on the ground.
 Andrew runs from her, but she catches up with him and uses his assumption that she is evil to frighten him.
 She takes him back to the house with her, pointing out his suspicious behavior and purchase of animal blood to the rest of the group.
 Xander and Anya interrogate Andrew while he is tied to a chair, but he does not say anything.
 Anya snaps and slaps Andrew before Xander pulls her out of the room.
 Upstairs, Buffy feeds Spike some of the animal blood as Anya and Xander meet in the bathroom to discuss their tactics with Andrew.
 Spike is calmed and talks to Buffy about how little he remembers about his killing.
 She asks about how he got his soul and he tells her about the demon trials.